DmitryVerhov/Kaggle-projects/8. Computer_vision/readme.md

 At first look, there were no result of enriching the data, but it may took an effect after the image size increasing.
 Now I have no time to check this hypothesis, but in comparing with other competitors I've got a good result and I think new data has an influence.

 I have made a simple python file to show the model in work.
-As I said above, in real life I prefer to use the 12-th epoch model, because it has not overfitted.
+As I said above, in real life I would prefer to use the 12-th epoch model, because it has not overfitted.